Elements-Agency/benjaminjyoung/content/story.md

 ## Escaping Era ##
 _2020 - 2023_

 This era follows me trying to escape the painful memories of my home and seek out peace.
-Running in to trouble that would lead me to painting.
+Running in to difficulties that would lead me to painting.

 {{< row-start >}}
     {{< preview col="3" painting="/artwork/one-last-walk-with-izzy/" >}}